Optimizing MySQL Queries for Finding Top Earners by Department (leetcode : 184. Department Highest Salary)

 Conclusion

 The correlated subquery is intuitive but inefficient for large datasets due to repeated executions.
 The CTE-based solution precomputes maximum salaries, reducing scans and improving performance.
 It’s also more readable and maintainable.
 With proper indexes and MySQL 8.0+, the CTE approach is ideal.
-Run these queries, use EXPLAIN
+Run these queries, use EXPLAIN, and optimize for your data.
+Happy querying!

 Additional Resources